no1s1labs/no1s1/README.md

 The prototype represents a self-owned, single-user meditation space.
 This functionality was chosen because of its simplicity.
 The smart contracts holding funds of no1s1 and controlling the logic around revenue and access mechanisms live on the [Ethereum](https://ethereum.org/en/) blockchain. no1s1 earns money through selling access.
 The prototype has solar panels to generate electricity, but can also be connected to the electricity grid.
 For more detailed information, we refer here to the listed resources below.

 *Please note:* The project is under active development and therefore the functionality is consistently expanded.
-This is also why some of the code folders hold multiple implementation versions.
 Please read the documentation inside the code folders for more information.

 ### Resources